liorcode/sonoff-control-server/README.md

 Any of the following commands can run by `npm run` or `yarn`.

 `build` - Compile typescript source to JS and output to "dist" directory
-`build-watch` - Compile source and rebuild on changes
+`build-watch` - Compile source and rebuild on changes `dev` -  Compiles project and start server, in watch mode
 `lint` - Lint the code using [TSLint](https://github.com/palantir/tslint)
 `serve` - Start server
 `serve-watch` - Start server and watch for any changes in 'dist' directory
-`start` -  Compiles project and start server, in watch mode
+`start` -  Builds the project, then serves it (build+serve scripts)
 `test` - Run tests using jest